local-first-web/auth/src/lockbox/README.md

     publicKey: 'BmY3ZojiKMQavrPaGc3dp7N1E0nlw6ZtBvqAN4rOIXcWn9ej',
   },

-  // the payload
+  // the encrypted keyset
-  encryptedSecret: 'BxAOzkrxpu2vwL+j98X9VDkW6cKqDoDQUNM2dJ9dXDsr...2wKeaT0T5wi0JVGh2lbW2VG5==',
+  encryptedPayload: 'BxAOzkrxpu2vwL+j98X9VDkcKqDoDQUNM2dJ9dXDsr...2wKeaT0T5wi0JVGh2lbW2VG5==',
 }
 ```

-The lockbox is encrypted using a single-use, randomly-generated key.
+The lockbox contents are encrypted using a single-use, randomly-generated key.
 The public half of this
 ephemeral key is posted publicly on the lockbox; the secret half is used to encrypt the lockbox
 contents, and is then discarded.